Edreesrm/Enhancing-Market-Trend-Prediction-Using-Convolutional-Neural-Networks-/README.md

 6. Cross-Validation.py

    The cross-validation techniques evaluate model performance on multiple data splits, ensuring robust and unbiased results.
 It also helps assess the predictive model's generalization capability.

+7. Complexity Analysis.py

+   Analyzes the complexity of a CNN model by calculating total parameters, FLOPs (floating-point operations), memory usage, and inference time.

 **Libraries required for installation are**